NunoSempere/longnow-for-markdown/README.md

   ## tr -s " ": Replaces multiple spaces
 }

-## Use: pandocodt FileNameWithoutExtension
+## Use: pandocodt YourFileNameWithoutExtension
 ```

-Then, convert the file back to html with
+Then run this tool (`longnow YourFileName.md`).
+Afterwards, convert the output file (`YourFileName.md.longnow`) back to html with

 ```
 function pandocmd(){